bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-By the end of this section (14), you'll learn how React developers use audio and video assets within an app.
+<p>By the end of this section (14), you'll learn how React developers use audio and video assets within an app.
 You'll also explore how to find suitable React packages to use when working with audio and video files.
-Let's begin by exploring a method to load a local video asset into your React app using just HTML.
+Let's begin by exploring a method to load a local video asset into your React app using just HTML.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s14-b.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->